Fishing on your crewed charter yacht

 What to catch?

 There are over 300 fish species in and around the pristine waters of the Virgin Islands.
 You can either fish from the stern of the vessel with a hand line or fishing rod with bait or trawl your man-made lure while sailing offshore.
 In deeper waters it is possible to get sailfish, marlin, tuna, mahi-mahi, king mackerel, wahoo, jacks or barracuda.
-Around the anchorages one can catch snappers, groupers, triggerfish, spanish mackerel, bar-jacks and a variety of smaller fish.
+Around the anchorages one can catch snappers, groupers, triggerfish, Spanish mackerel, bar-jacks and a variety of smaller fish.
+Bone-fishing is very popular on the shallow flats near islands, especially in Anegada where you can rent gear and also a professional fishing guide.

 It is advised to catch and release unless you know the fish you catch is safe to eat.
 Please check with your crew for guidance.
 There is a poisonous disease in certain fish called Ciguatera and is a foodborne illness (food poisoning) caused by eating fish that is contaminated by ciguatera toxin.
 Ciguatera toxin is a heat-stable lipid soluble compound, produced by dinoflagellates and concentrated in fish organs, that can cause nausea, pain, cardiac, and neurological symptoms in humans when ingested.